June 13, 2025, 9:35 am | Read time: 7 minutes

 More iPhone tips from TECHBOOK

-In the calculator app, there are no buttons to delete numbers or characters.
-However, there’s a trick: a simple swipe left or right over the number field performs this function.
+In the Calculator app, there are no buttons to delete numbers or characters.
+However, there’s a trick: a simple swipe left or right over the number field performs exactly this function.

 Another handy trick: Rotate the iPhone 90 degrees, and the keypad shifts to the right, revealing a scientific calculator with numerous additional functions.